 Unsecured credit cards also typically allow you to earn rewards, such as travel rewards or cashback and come with perks like traveller’s insurance or no foreign transaction fees.
 The cards you’ll qualify for will depend on your income, credit score, and credit history.
 Make sure you remain in good standing with your creditors by staying on top of your monthly payments and pay at least the minimum each month ( ideally the entire balance!).

-If you struggle to make on-time payments, you can check out Borrowell’s latest feature Boost- which sends reminders to your phone and helps you plan ahead by predicting your bills and monthly balances.
+If you struggle to make on-time payments, you can check out Borrowell’s latest bill tracking feature, which sends reminders to your phone and helps you plan ahead by predicting your bills and monthly balances.

 If you already have a good credit score an unsecured credit card is very likely your best choice.
 Unsecured credit cards are a great way to take advantage of rewards and perks that can enhance your lifestyle.
 For example, if you frequently travel or go to restaurants there will be cards that offer benefits for that kind of spending.
 Unsecured credit cards also often have lower interest rates than secured cards.